Your twin community sites have now merged into one single url.

 Our mission since 1995 connecting films to festivals and documenting the world of festivals worldwide.

-There are currently 0 users and 330 guests online.
+There are currently 1 user and 197 guests online.

 The Madeira Film Festival intends to be Europe’s most exclusive and independent festival.
 Held at the prestigious Reid’s Palace Hotel The Madeira Film Festival serves as a platform to showcase independent feature, short and documentary films from directors around the world.
 Indicative of Madeira’s continued commitment to preserve the Natural History, flora and fauna of the island, the festival will present a special environmental category screening worldwide nature orientated films.
 The aim of the Madeira Film Festival is to encourage creativity in all aspects of film production, not dependent on financial and physical restrictions, gender, geographical location, age or ability.
 We acknowledge and encourage film making through diversity and ‘out of the box’ thinking and we pay special attention to films ( shorts, docs and features ) pertaining to the environment and it’s relevance and importance in the world we live in today.